Irys-xyz/Whistleblower/README.md

    1. Traverses through each transaction within a bundle, ensuring that it can both download and cryptographically verify each one.
 4. Triggers an alert if a transaction cannot be downloaded or verified prior to reaching its deadline height.

 ## Whistleblower failure modes
-Whistleblower cares that a transaction is in a bundle and that bundle is onchain.
+Whistleblower cares that a transaction is in a bundle, that bundle is onchain and the data can be downloaded from miners.
 As it tracks the status of each transaction, an alert will be triggered if:

 1. Whistleblower can't download and verify a transaction by its deadline height.